 Best Pay As You Go SIM Card Offers

 At present, ASDA Mobile is our top pick amongst the UK’s Pay As You Go offerings.
-They offer super-low rates and 99% coverage from the EE network.
+They offer competitive 30-day bundles and 99% 4G coverage from the EE network.

 Most Popular: 52% of our readers choose to join ASDA Mobile*

-ASDA Mobile is currently our recommended network for anyone who is looking for a free Pay As You Go SIM card.
-ASDA has 99% population coverage on EE’s 2G, 3G and 4G network.
+ASDA Mobile offers a free Pay As You Go SIM card with 99% population coverage on EE’s 2G, 3G and 4G networks.

 For light users, ASDA Mobile charges 8p/minute and 4p/text.
 There are no regular monthly charges and your Pay As You Go credit won’t expire (you just need to use your phone at least once every 180 days to keep it active).
 The minimum top-up amount on ASDA Mobile is just £1 each time.